choojun/choojun.github.io/wsl_pyspark.md

 ~~~
 > To terminate the Jupyter notebook server with Ctrl-C

-8. Open up the Practical3c_SparkSQL_and_DataFrames.ipynb notebook and do the exercises there.
+8. Open up the Practical3c_SparkSQL_and_DataFrames.ipynb notebook and do the Spark SQL exercises there.